ktorio/ktor-documentation/topics/client-bearer-auth.md

 1. The client makes a request to a protected resource using an invalid access token.
 2. The resource server returns a `401 Unauthorized` response.
+3. The client automatically invokes the `refreshTokens {}` callback to obtain new tokens.
+4. The client retries the request to a protected resource using the new token.

 > If [several providers](client-auth.md#realm) are installed, a response should have the `WWW-Authenticate` header.
-3. The client automatically invokes `refreshTokens` to obtain new tokens.
-4. The client retries the request to a protected resource using the new token.
+> If the client installs only one authentication provider, Ktor attempts that provider for `401 Unauthorized` responses
+> even when the `WWW-Authenticate` header is missing or specifies a different scheme.
+>
+{style="tip"}

 ### Send credentials without waiting for 401

 By default, the client sends credentials only after receiving a `401 Unauthorized` response.

-You can override this behavior using the `sendWithoutRequest` callback function.
+You can override this behavior using the `sendWithoutRequest {}` callback function.
 This callback determines whether the client should attach credentials before sending the request.

 For example, the following configuration always sends the token when accessing Google APIs: